corybenton/create_readme/README.md

 ## Usage

 Run `node index.js` on terminal command line.
 Answer the questions.
 A readme will be created.

 ## License

-This program is using the MIT license.
+This program is using the GPLv3 license.

 ## Contributing